 Hansa Medical and Axis-Shield Diagnostics Limited signed a collaborative agreement in 2009 for the commercialization of the HBP-assay.
 Axis-Shield is responsible for all clinical trials and further developments of the assay and Hansa Medical carries certain rights to royalties from Axis-Shield derived from sales of the HBP-assay as well as milestones payments and minimum royalties.

 Axis-Shield is developing the HBP testing market globally and is working to attract major global IVD players as potential sublicensees.
-In order to further strengthen the clinical validity of the HBP-assay, Axis-Shield is currently coordinating additional clinical trials in the US, Europe, China, South Korea and India.
+In order to further strengthen the clinical validity of the HBP-assay, Axis-Shield is currently coordinating additional clinical trials in the US, Europe and China.
 In addition, Axis-Shield is also developing alternative versions of the HBP-assay for improved routine clinical applicability.